 - The Tonhon Chonlatee cast is full of seasoned veterans that you may have noticed from other Thai BL series in the past.
 Most notably, Khaotung, Mike, Toptap, Gunsmile & Guy all appeared in 2020's 2gether together (try saying that really fast).

-- Chonlatee's actor (Khaotung) starred in the 2022 BL series, The Eclipse.
+- Chonlatee's actor (Khaotung) starred in the BL series The Eclipse (2022) and Only Friends (2023).
 He also had a supporting role in A Tale of Thousand Stars (2021).
 His costars Podd appeared in Dark Blue Kiss (2019), while Mike had a supporting role in Theory of Love (2019).

 Tonhon Chonlatee Review